Samridh25/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 A curious Economics student trying to strike that harmonic cord between constraints and rationality.
-Student at University of Delhi.
-Research assistant at Delhi School of Economics.
+Student at University of Delhi and research assistant at Delhi School of Economics.
+Looking forward to pursue a career in academics...

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.